phynalle/chore/README.md

 In current version, `sh` is the only supported script language and `vi` is the only supported editor.

 Don't be disappointed yet.
 Fortunately, You have a cool solution.
-Try to duplicate the editor you use to 'vi' and script-executable to 'sh' just like `copy /path/to/editor /bin/vi` --wait` and `copy /path/to/python /bin/sh`.
+Try to duplicate the editor you use to 'vi' and script-executable to 'sh' just like `copy /path/to/editor /bin/vi` and `copy /path/to/python /bin/sh`.
 Just kidding.
 I don't extremely recommend you to do so. you may know the reason.